 The next Medical Assistant class at Pennsylvania College of Technology's North Campus, located three miles east of Wellsboro, is scheduled to begin in August.

 Employment of medical assistants is expected to grow much faster than the average for all occupations as the health-services industry expands.
-Due to technological advances in medicine and a growing and aging population, medical assistant is one of the fastest-growing occupations in the United States.
+Due to technological advances in medicine and a growing and aging population, it is one of the fastest-growing occupations in the United States.

-Medical assistants are trained for a variety of entry-level medical-office positions such as transcriptionist, billing and insurance clerk, office technician, information or personnel clerk, and phlebotomist.
+Medical assistants are trained for a variety of entry-level medical office positions such as transcriptonist, billing and insurance clerk, office technician, information or personnel clerk, and phlebotomist.

-Participants in the daytime course complete 800 hours of classroom instruction and 160 hours in a medical-office setting.
-The class begins Aug.
-26 and will finish on May 15.
+Participants in this daytime course complete 800 hours of classroom instruction and 160 hours in a medical-office setting.

 Applications will be accepted until the class is full.
 Applicants for the program must have a high school diploma or GED, a recent Pennsylvania State Police criminal background check and a medical examination, including specific immunizations.